 48 participants were interviewed over the course of 3 weeks, generating over 60 hours of interviews that were digitally recorded.
 These were analysed independently by Inextrinsic researchers who reflected and interpreted the interviews using Thematic Analysis.
 This enabled the distillation of the main themes by determining patterns of meaning from the interviews.

-Consultants feel that there is a supportive environment.
+People feel that there is a supportive environment.
 The sample was almost universal in its praise for the people within the firm, both personally and professionally.
-New recruits are especially vocal given their recent experiences with competitors, and for senior staff this is the chief reason cited for staying with the firm.
-The quality of the people fosters tremendous loyalty within this group.

 People do feel a strong sense of belonging.